I’m excited to share with you TWO freelancer case studies featuring students from my freelancer e-courses today!

 Freelancer Case Study #1

-Sareeta is a feminist blogger and virtual assistant.
+Sareeta is a lifestyle blogger and virtual assistant.
 We became friends a year or two ago through Elite Blog Academy and she has a wonderful blog!
-She joined Set Yourself Up For Freelancing Success in December 2016, a couple months after launching her virtual assistant (VA) business.
+She joined one of my freelancer e-courses in December 2016, a couple months after launching her virtual assistant (VA) business.

 (Pssst… you can learn more about her business in our second episode of the Candid Conversations podcast.)